DanielEWeeks/OLaGA-ASHG2020/index.md

 ---

-## Poster 3772 - Association of a missense variant in CREBRF with type 2 diabetes and fasting glucose in a longitudinal Samoan cohort.
+## Poster 3772

+**Association of a missense variant in CREBRF with type 2 diabetes and fasting glucose in a longitudinal Samoan cohort**

 [Link to ASHG abstract](https://www.abstractsonline.com/pp8/index.html#!/9070/presentation/3220)